-One of our key roles, and that of our members, is to ensure those with decision-making power fully understand the contribution a strong and connected physics business community can make to the economy, and how vital a well-funded, thriving R&D base is to the discovery and solutions process.
+One of our key roles, and that of our members, is to ensure those with decision-making power fully understand the contribution a strong and connected physics business community can make to the economy, and how vital a well-funded, thriving research and development (R&D) base is to the discovery and solutions process.

 We are committed to representing physics-based businesses and physicists at the highest levels of government and produce policy briefings and influential reports highlighting the critical contribution that physics-based businesses make to our economy.

-We are currently inviting tenders to help us provide core economic insights on the physics sectors in the UK and Ireland, providing a measure of their performance and health.
+We are currently running this project again to update our core economic insights on the physics sectors in the UK and Ireland, providing a measure of their performance and health.